Quicklist: Toilet Types and Options

 Long popular in other countries around the world, few toilet accessories are catching on as quickly as bidets in North America.

 In short, a bidet is a plumbing fixture designed to help you “clean up” after using the toilet in addition to toilet paper (or in place of toilet paper).
+(Also get to know more about the different types of toilet paper holders.)

 You can either add a full bidet next to your toilet or opt for an add-on model that’s integrated into your toilet.